oracle/terraform-provider-oci/website/docs/r/database_autonomous_database.html.markdown

 	* `disaster_recovery_type` - Indicates the disaster recovery (DR) type of the Shared Autonomous Database.
 Autonomous Data Guard (ADG) DR type provides business critical DR with a faster recovery time objective (RTO) during failover or switchover.
 Backup-based DR type provides lower cost DR with a slower RTO during failover or switchover.
 	* `is_snapshot_standby` - Indicates if user wants to convert to a snapshot standby.
 For example, true would set a standby database to snapshot standby database.
 False would set a snapshot standby database back to regular standby database.
 	* `time_snapshot_standby_enabled_till` - Time and date stored as an RFC 3339 formatted timestamp string.
 For example, 2022-01-01T12:00:00.000Z would set a limit for the snapshot standby to be converted back to a cross-region standby database.
+	* `is_snapshot_standby` - Indicates if user wants to convert to a snapshot standby.
+For example, true would set a standby database to snapshot standby database.
+False would set a snapshot standby database back to regular standby database.
+	* `time_snapshot_standby_enabled_till` - Time and date stored as an RFC 3339 formatted timestamp string.
+For example, 2022-01-01T12:00:00.000Z would set a limit for the snapshot standby to be converted back to a cross-region standby database.
 * `role` - The Data Guard role of the Autonomous Container Database or Autonomous Database, if Autonomous Data Guard is enabled.
 * `scheduled_operations` - The list of scheduled operations.